The arrangement of the upper teeth in humans. Features of the structure of teeth

 2. the most dangerous sport for a smile is ice hockey;

-6. scientists have proven that teeth are directly related to memories, and losing one of these organs for some reason, a person loses part of his memories.
+6. scientists have proven that teeth are directly related to memories, and when losing one of these organs for some reason, a person loses part of his memories.

-General concepts of teeth and their classification
+General concepts about teeth and their classification

 • fangs;